pauline-rugwevera/sustainability_quiz/README.md

 ### Bugs
 - In trying to validate the user name, I first used if statements which would run only once, the next input a user makes would then be accepted as a valid user name which is something I did not want.
 I wanted only letters from 'a' to 'z' for the name to be valid.
 To correct this, a while loop was used instead.
 - After deploying to heroku, I had a situation whereby if a user plays the game and gets a very high, when I choose to view the scoreboard when the game ends the score would not appear at the scoreboard unless only the whole app is refreshed.
 To correct this, only one line of code was needed which I did not utilise earlier.
 I had to use the get_all_values() gspread method.
+- I later on asked fellow students on slack to review my quiz, one pointed the issue of trailing white spaces when user chooses an answer such that correct answers end up being wrong.
+This has since been resolved by using the strip() python method.

 ### Validator testing
 - run.py